bwente/MMM-LiteraryClock/README.md

 ## Deeper styling

-The two or three knobs above cover most needs.
+The configuration options above cover most needs.
 For anything more, every rule is scoped to `.MMM-LiteraryClock`, so you can override it from your mirror's `css/custom.css` without touching this module: